 If the language barrier or food choice is perhaps a little intimidating, I would highly recommend going on a Kyoto food tour.

-I hope this 1 day in Kyoto itinerary is useful and shows you that you can do Kyoto in a day and experience the sights and authentic experiences of this unique Japanese city.
+I hope this Kyoto 1 day itinerary is useful and shows you that you can do Kyoto in a day and experience the sights and authentic experiences of this unique Japanese city.

 There is of course so much more to experience and see in this city, but thanks to its compact nature and great city transport links, it’s possible to experience a lot of the city of Kyoto in one day.

-Pin to save this for later and help you plan a future trip!
+Pin to save this for later and help you plan your one day in Kyoto itinerary!